RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 ![PI Control & DHT](/data/PIControlS.jpg)

 This project assumes that you are already familiar with Arduino and the basic commands and sketches.
 Hence, the main novelty is based on the use of the ESP32.
-This first thing to notice is which microcontroller you actually have.
-Notice that meanwhile there is the ['official' DevKit from Espressif](https://www.espressif.com/en/products/devkits/esp32-devkitc/overview), there are in fact many other DevKit, as you can find out in [esp32.net](http://esp32.net/).
+The first thing to notice is which microcontroller you actually have.
+Notice that meanwhile there is the ['official' DevKit from Espressif](https://www.espressif.com/en/products/devkits/esp32-devkitc/overview), there are in fact many other DevKits, as shown in [esp32.net](http://esp32.net/).
 The one I purchased was in fact not an original one, unknowingly, but from another company called [GOOUUU](https://world.taobao.com/item/547075951035.htm).
 The only relevance that I could see was that the pin numbers may be different, mine are shown here:
 [Pinlayout](https://img.alicdn.com/imgextra/i1/672934643/TB2r4JyixXkpuFjy0FiXXbUfFXa_!!672934643.jpg_760x760Q50s50.jpg_.webp).